Use your keyboard arrow keys to navigate

 Insights

-Over half the entire sample of respondents (61%) indicated that they had attended a North Rock Council event in previous years, with the remaining 39% being first-time attendees.
-78% of respondents who attended the Street Party had attended this event before.
-New attendees made up over half (56%) of Artist in Residence Workshops.
+The majority of respondents (61%) indicated that they had attended a North Rock Council event in previous years, with the remaining 39% being first-time attendees.

 Unsplash — Photo: Brook Cagle